phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 Finally, registering as a condominium allows for a more favourable tax treatment, since multi-residential properties are discriminated against by both our sales tax regime[^lampert-2016] and by municipal property tax rates which are set higher than ownership housing.[^hswg-2001] The average tenant in Ontario pays twice the property tax rate of a homeowner, which for a hypothetical new rental building in Toronto works out to over $200 a month in rent per tenant.[^frpo-2015]

+However, condominiums didn't just change supply incentives.
+They also changed demand.
+Ownership has several advantages compared to renting: a homeowner has more control over their surroundings, an easier time accumulating wealth, enjoys tax benefits (which we will soon discuss), and so on.
+By expanding the options for ownership, condominiums remove the highest income earners from the rental market.
+As a consequence, "there has been a significant fall in the demand for private renting amongst those able to pay the rents needed to generate new construction of private rented housing" and renting has increasingly become the domain of people with lower incomes.[^crook-1998]

 All of this conspires to make profit margins in the multi-residential investment market very narrow.
 What might be a suitable rate of return for an insurance company looking to operate a rental building is often insufficient for a developer to build a new one.[^hswg-2001] Small shifts in financing terms, land values, costs incurred due to delays in the regulatory planning process, and taxation can have a serious impact on the feasibility of a given project.

 The notion that condos crowded out rental investment is compelling, but by itself doesn't really exculpate rent controls.
 What if controls are just enough of a disincentive to shift the equilibrium?